 Investment involves risks.
-Employers and members should review this Principal Brochure in its entirety prior to making their investment options.
+Members should review this Principal Brochure in its entirety prior to making their investment options.
 There can be no assurance that the funds will achieve their investment objectives and past performance should not be seen as a guide to future returns.
 An investment may also be affected by any changes in exchange control regulations, tax laws, withholding taxes and economic or monetary policies.
-Investment in the funds may decline in value and employers and members should be prepared to sustain a substantial loss of their investment.
-Deterioration in the liquidity of the underlying investments of a fund may adversely affect the value of such fund and may affect its ability to pay out redemption or termination proceeds to employers and members.
+Investment in the funds may decline in value and members should be prepared to sustain a substantial loss of their investment.
+Deterioration in the liquidity of the underlying investments of a fund may adversely affect the value of such fund and may affect its ability to pay out redemption or termination proceeds to members.